-- ThinManager-ready thin client
+- ThinManager-ready thin clients

-- ThinManager-compatible thin client
+- ThinManager-compatible thin clients

-- aTMC for Android Devices
+- Android Devices

-- iTMC client for iOS, iPads, and iPhones
+- iOS® Apple® Devices

-- WinTMC client for Windows PCs and Surface tablets
+- Windows® PCs and Surface tablets

 Two steps are required to add a device.
 First, the device must be pointed to the ThinManager Server to receive a configuration.
 Second, a configuration must be created in ThinManager for the device to download.